gemc/src/api/README.md

 ### Prerequisites:

+- python3
 - gemc installation
-- python3

 # Quickstart

-The python script `scigTemplate.py` can be used to create:
+The python script `templates.py` can be used to create:
  - a new system
  - template code to build a new volume, material, etc.

-### Create a new system
+### New system

-To create a 'my_project' system:
+To create new system:

 ```
-scigTemplate.py -s my_project
+$GEMC/api/templates.py -s my_system
 ```

 See [gemc systems](https://gemc.github.io/home/documentation/system) for more details.